nsfcac/repacss-user-guide/docs/software/running-ollama.md

 Ollama is a popular AI application for running large language models locally.
 This guide shows you how to deploy Ollama using containers on REPACSS GPU nodes.

+The REPACSS team provides a repository with pre-configured scripts (`https://github.com/nsfcac/ollama_repacss.git`) that includes:
+- Helper scripts for easy setup
+- Example Python scripts for testing
+- Jupyter notebook tutorials
+- Pre-configured environment settings

-**This is a trending AI application that uses containers for installation.** For general container usage, see [Using Containers](containers.md).
+**This is an example of using containers (user-installed) for AI applications.** For general container usage, see [Using Containers](containers.md).

 ---

-## 🚀 Quick Start Guide
+## 🚀 Quick Start

 ### Prerequisites